POSTPONED UNTIL 2021. DATES TBC.

 |Passenger Shared Room:||£10,995|

 The best bits of South America are crammed into this exceptional adventure ride!

-This South America motorcycle tour operates for 79 days.
-It starts in Bogota, Colombia and ends in Buenos Aires, Argentina.
+This South America motorcycle tour operates for 74 days.
+It starts in Bogota, Colombia and ends in Punta Arenas

 Week 1 & 2 – COLOMBIA

 We spend enough time in Bogota for you to collect the bikes, have them serviced and also see some of the city itself.
 The Gold Museum is a must!
-We head north to Villa de Leyva and Bucaramanga through the Chicamocha Canyon, turning across the flat plains to the UNESCO Listed town of Mompox on the banks of the Magdalena River.
+We head north to Villa de Leyva and Bucaramanga through the Chichamocha Canyon, turning across the flat plains to the UNESCO Listed town of Mompox on the banks of the Magdalena River.
 Ride through coffee plantations and sugar cane fields and through lush green mountains.
 Your first experience of riding in the Andes will never be forgotten!

 Week 3 – ECUADOR

-Crossing into Ecuador, we head for the quaint Indian market town of Otovalo.
+Crossing into Ecuador, we head for the quaint Indian market town of Otavalo.
 Then it’s a major milestone – The Equator!
 We can park one wheel in the north and one in the south as we straddle the line with our bikes.
-Time to explore Quito is followed by a cracking ride through the heart of the Andes to UNESCO listed Cuenca.
-We take a small mountain road towards a quiet border and our entry to Peru.
+Time to explore Quito is followed by a twisting mountain road through to UNESCO Listed colonial gem, Cuenca.
+Then we overnight in a tiny border town, before crossing into Peru.

 Weeks 4 & 5 – PERU

 Weeks 6 & 7 NORTHERN CHILE & ARGENTINA

-Then settle down to enjoy your first juicy Argentine steak with a glass of full bodied red wine.
+Then over the Paso de Jama Pass to Purmamarca and settle down to enjoy your first juicy Argentine steak, with a glass of full-bodied red wine.
+We continue south to Cafayate, a famous wine region, with a day off to do a little wine tasting!
+Then a tiny road through the cloud forest is a pure delight.
 Enjoy good mountain tracks through red rocks and canyons and ride in the shadow of Aconcagua, South America’s highest peak.
-Crossing the Andes, we reach Chile’s modern, bustling, cosmopolitan capital, Santiago with time to explore and to prepare the motorcycles for the final leg.
+Crossing the Andes, we reach Chile’s modern, bustling, cosmopolitan capital, Santiago with time to explore and to prepare the bikes for the final leg or, if you leave here, your bike is freighted home.